 Short Alta Via 1 with Cinque Torri (4 days)

 Are you short on time or don't have the legs to hike the Dolomites for more than a week?
 No problem.
 Because Cortina d'Ampezzo is close to some of the highlights of the Dolomites, it is also possible to hike a shorter version of the Alta Via 1.
 This starts like the full version at Lago di Braies but ends at the insanely beautiful Cinque Torri, in English the Five Towers, and the epicenter for mountain sports in the Dolomites.
 With this program, you have a slightly easier start so you have more time and energy for the stretch between the Sennes plateau and Lagazuoi.
 Both Cinque Torri and Lagazuoi have a good connection to Cortina d'Ampezzo in the form of cable cars, so you can save both time and your legs on the last day.
 Check out our program for a 4-day Alta Via 1 here and get the most out of your time in South Tyrol.
+With a slight adaption this can also work if you're looking for a hut-to-hut hiking trip with kids.

 Packing List for Hiking the Dolomites’ Alta Via 1